Low Energy in Older Cats

 How does Hollywood Elixir™ fit into a senior cat plan?

+It fits best after baseline veterinary checks clarify what is driving the change.
 The most useful approach is deliberate pacing: add it as a single variable, keep routines stable, and measure week over week (appetite consistency, play duration, and recuperation speed after normal activity).
 Discuss fit with a veterinarian if the cat has chronic disease.

 How soon should results be expected from a supplement routine?